Eschatologue/CM_wiki/docs/character-creation/feat/feat-starting.md

 - **True-Striker**

     As an action, you analyze the defenses of one Large or larger creature you can see.
-Your next Weapon Attack on the following turn against that creature is made with advantage, and the number you need to roll a Critical Hit while attacking the creature reduced by 3.
+Your next Weapon Attack on the following turn against that creature is made with :d20-adv:**Advantage**.

+- **Improved Critical**

+    The number you need to roll for critical hit on the attack against large creature with an :d20-adv:**Advantage** granted by this feat is reduced by 3.
 This effect can stack.

----

-#### Tough
+### Tough
 *1st-level Feat*

 **Prerequisites:** None